apache/drill-site/_docs/en/connect-a-data-source/plugins/080-rdbms-storage-plugin.md

 }
 ```

-### Example Postgres Configuration
+### Example PostgreSQL Configuration

-Drill is tested with the Postgres driver version [42.2.11](https://mvnrepository.com/artifact/org.postgresql/postgresql) (any recent driver should work).
+Drill is tested with the PostgreSQL driver version [42.2.11](https://mvnrepository.com/artifact/org.postgresql/postgresql) (any recent driver should work).
  Download and copy this driver jar to the `jars/3rdparty` folder on all nodes.

-{% include startnote.html %}You'll need to provide a database name as part of your JDBC connection string for Drill to correctly expose Postgres tables.{% include endnote.html %}
+{% include startnote.html %}You'll need to provide a database name as part of your JDBC connection string for Drill to correctly expose PostgreSQL tables.{% include endnote.html %}

 ```json
 {